Sam Adams Utopias (28%)

 The first to take up the strong beer gauntlet was Dogfish Head, which responded to Triple Bock with their 120 Minute IPA, clocking in any anywhere between 15% and 20%, depending upon the batch, followed by their Worldwide Stout at 20%.
 Boston Beer replied with their turn-of-the-millennium Millennium Ale, also at 20%, then claimed the title for good with Utopias in 2002 at 21%.
 The strength of this biannual ale increased steadily through the years until it hit its present 28% in the mid 2010s.

 The Scottish operations BrewDog and Brewmeister plus the German Schorschbräu took the strength wars to the next level by freeze-distilling beers like Schorschbock 57, BrewDog’s The End of History, and Snake Venom by Brewmeister.
-Freeze distillation is a process by which fully-fermented beers are repeated frozen and concentrated by the removal of ice, which technically makes them spirits rather than beers.
+Freeze distillation is a process by which fully fermented beers are repeatedly frozen and concentrated by the removal of ice, which technically makes them spirits rather than beers.
 This is why I refer to Utopias as unequivocally the world’s strongest beer.

 Perfectly still, as ever, the 2023 Utopias pours a deep reddish brown.
 The nose is as boozy as one might expect, but in a fashion that is far more tawny port or aged Pedro Ximinez sherry than it is spirit – an important differentiation that speaks to its fermentation rather than the spiritous nose of freeze distillation products.
 Over top of a chocolaty back note are layers of prune, raisin, and fig, black liquorice and PX sherry, a whiff of charred wood and burnt orange peel, and oddly, just a touch of fresh lemon.